Decisions

 When we stop our lives to take pictures and tell the world how strong we are at that very moment, it is a wonderful sentiment, but perhaps it is misguided.
 Perhaps the energy we spend investing in our idea of the world might be best spent embracing ourselves so we may literally and figuratively embrace others.

 There is nothing necessarily wrong with ‘selfies’ at all.
-It could be viewed as an invitiation.
+It could be viewed as an invitation.
 I suppose the question here is what do we wish to project through the use of a ‘selfie?’
-Are we projecting our very selves, or are we projecting a passing intepretation of what we think we might be?
+Are we projecting our very selves, or are we projecting a passing interpretation of what we think we might be?
 But for whom is this projection?
 Why?

-Perhaps, a’selfie’ does not just refer to photography, but rather an intent to present parts of ourselves we feel comfortble sharing while omitting what we may consider ‘dark.’
+Perhaps, a ‘selfie’ does not just refer to photography, but rather an intent to present parts of ourselves we feel comfortable sharing while omitting what we may consider ‘dark.’
 What if we shared our darkness?
 What if we allowed others inside our brokenness?

 A wise woman said to me recently that our brokenness is what makes us whole.
 As a man, I have always run away from my brokenness.
 Perhaps many of us run from it.
 Perhaps Smokey Robinson says it best in Tears of a Clown